Go-to-Market Strategy with SAP CX: From Customer Data to Campaign Execution

 How Does Customer Data Drive GTM Strategy?

-SAP Customer Data Platform (CDP) is the foundation.
-It unifies customer profiles across touchpoints — web, mobile, email, in-store, support, and commerce.
-With unified data, GTM teams can:
+SAP Customer Data Platform (CDP) fixes that.
+It unifies customer profiles across touchpoints: web, mobile, email, in-store, support, and commerce.
+With unified data, your GTM team can:

 - Segment by behaviour.
-Not just “enterprises in DACH” but “enterprises in DACH that viewed the pricing page three times in the last month and have an open support case.”
+Not just “enterprises in DACH” but “enterprises in DACH that viewed the pricing page three times this month and have an open support case.”
+That’s a different conversation.

 - Identify lookalike audiences.
 Find prospects that resemble your best customers based on firmographic and behavioural patterns.

 - Score intent.
-Track digital body language — page views, content downloads, demo requests, email engagement — to identify which accounts are actively evaluating solutions.
+Track digital body language (page views, content downloads, demo requests, email engagement) to spot which accounts are actively evaluating solutions.

 - Respect consent.
-CDP manages GDPR/nDSG consent centrally, ensuring GTM activities only target contacts who have opted in.
+CDP manages GDPR/nDSG consent centrally, so GTM activities only target contacts who’ve opted in.

-Without unified data, GTM targeting relies on purchased lists and demographic assumptions.
-With CDP, it’s driven by actual customer behaviour.
+Without unified data, GTM targeting falls back on purchased lists and demographic guesswork.
+With CDP, it’s driven by what customers actually do.
+Prima vista it sounds like a small difference, but in practice it changes everything.

 How Does Emarsys Execute GTM Campaigns?

 SAP Emarsys was named a Leader in the Gartner Magic Quadrant for Personalisation Engines for 7 consecutive years (SAP Emarsys, 2026).
-Personalisation is the execution layer of GTM — the right message to the right person at the right time.
+That’s the execution layer of your GTM: right message, right person, right time.

 Email campaigns.
 Automated sequences for product launches, nurture campaigns, and re-engagement.
-AI-driven send-time optimisation ensures emails arrive when recipients are most likely to open them.
+AI-driven send-time optimisation ensures emails land when recipients are most likely to open them.

 SMS and push notifications.
-For time-sensitive GTM activities — flash promotions, event reminders, and abandoned cart recovery.
+For time-sensitive GTM activities: flash promotions, event reminders, abandoned cart recovery.

 Web personalisation.
-Dynamic website content based on visitor segment: a returning enterprise customer sees different messaging than a first-time visitor from a different industry.
+Dynamic website content based on visitor segment.
+A returning enterprise customer sees different messaging than a first-time visitor from another industry.

 Social media integration.
-Push audience segments from CDP to advertising platforms (Meta, Google, LinkedIn) for paid campaigns.
-Retargeting uses the same segments for consistent messaging across owned and paid channels.
+Push audience segments from CDP to ad platforms (Meta, Google, LinkedIn) for paid campaigns.
+Retargeting uses the same segments so messaging stays consistent across owned and paid channels.

-The connection to CDP matters: Emarsys uses CDP’s unified profiles and consent data.
+The connection to CDP is what makes this solid.
+Emarsys pulls from CDP’s unified profiles and consent data.
 When a contact opts out through one channel, Emarsys respects it across all channels.
+No gaps.

 How Does Sales Cloud V2 Close GTM Pipeline?

 Sixty-seven per cent of SAP’s Q4 2025 cloud orders included business AI (CX Today, 2026).
-AI-powered sales tools are becoming central to GTM execution.
+AI-powered sales tools are becoming central to how GTM actually works.

 Lead management.
-Leads from Emarsys campaigns flow into Sales Cloud V2 with full context: which campaign generated the lead, which content the lead engaged with, and the lead’s score based on behavioural data.
+Leads from Emarsys campaigns flow into Sales Cloud V2 with full context: which campaign generated the lead, what content they engaged with, their score based on behavioural data.

 Opportunity tracking.
 Sales reps manage deals through pipeline stages with forecasting, activity tracking, and Joule AI recommendations for next actions.

 Account intelligence.
-Joule summarises account activity, engagement history, and recent support interactions — giving reps context before every customer conversation.
+Joule summarises account activity, engagement history, and recent support interactions.
+Reps walk into every customer conversation with context already in hand.

 Territory alignment.
 GTM campaigns often target specific geographies or industries.
-Territory management in Sales Cloud V2 ensures leads route to the right rep automatically.
+Territory management in Sales Cloud V2 routes leads to the right rep automatically.

-The key integration: when a GTM campaign drives a demo request, the lead appears in Sales Cloud V2 within minutes — with the campaign context attached.
-The rep doesn’t need to ask “how did you hear about us?” — the system already knows.
+When a GTM campaign drives a demo request, the lead appears in Sales Cloud V2 within minutes with the campaign context attached.
+The rep doesn’t need to ask how they heard about you.
+The system already knows.
+That’s the neat part.

 How Do You Measure GTM Performance?

-Companies that performed an ROI analysis before implementation met their expectations 83% of the time (Panorama Consulting, 2025).
-Measuring GTM performance follows the same principle: define metrics before you launch.
+Companies that did an ROI analysis before implementation met their expectations 83% of the time (Panorama Consulting, 2025).
+Same principle applies to GTM: define metrics before you launch, not after.

 - Awareness: Reach (impressions, unique visitors), brand mention volume, share of voice